Snapwhiz914/python-GroupMeApi/README.md

  - A python object (see below)
  - A dictionary object that has the same structure as its corresponding API endpoint in the https://dev.groupme.com/docs/v3
  - True, if there is no return data stated in the offical docs and there wasn't an error raised before it is returned
- - generally, if the main message of a result is encompassed in a name, eg: "messages": [] will just be returned as [], and "between".
+ - generally, if the main message of a result is encompassed in a name, eg: "messages": [] will just be returned as [], and "between": True will just be returned as True.
 Refer to documentation so you know when this will happen

 Methods that will return a different value than a dictionary object with the same structure as its corresponding API endpoint:
  - user.get_groups(): [Group object] (Note: [] means a list of objects)